jeffboody/libvkk/core/readme.md

 	                                 uint32_t us_count,
 	                                 vkk_uniformSet_t** us_array);

-The following dispatch function may be called by the app to issue compute commands.
+The vkk\_compute\_dispatch() function may be called by the app to issue compute commands.
 Unlike draw commands, the execution order of dispatched commands is not guaranteed which can lead to write-after-read and read-after-write hazzards for storage buffers.
 The hazzard flag is required to determine if barriers must be inserted for correct operation.
+The local\_size parameters are used to compute the group size and must match the values found in the corresponding compute shaders.

 	typedef enum
 	{